 The Nuragic Civilization is an enigma that brings archeologists and tourists-alike to fulfil their curiosity and the chance to delve deeper into the mysteries that surround these people.

 78% of the inhabitants of the island speak Sardo.
 Sardo is closely related to the ancestor Latin vulgar which gave way to all the romance languages we have today across Europe.
 The language was introduced in Sardinia in 238 BC when Rome was battling Carthage for the power of the island.
 Every region has had a different historical evolution and linguistic influence.
-The language has fragmented into dialects over the centuries, different areas have different dialects, and there is even detectable difference in the language of neighboring towns.
+The language has fragmented into dialects over the centuries, different areas have different dialects, and there is even detectable difference in the language of neighbouring towns.
 The dialects are different because of the isolation of Sardinian culture and the tribe of community within cities.
 The five main dialects are Nuorese, Logudorese, Campidanese, Gallurese, and Sassarese.

 The language suffered a lot in 1714 when Italian became the official language, and Sardo was looked down upon by the authorities.
 Today there is a strong movement to defend the language that sometimes goes unheard by visitors to the island, as many prefer to communicate in Italian.